EricZinda/Perplexity/docs/pxint/pxint0040BuildSolver.md

 ## Converting MRS Text to Python Function Calls
 Now it is time to start working through the code that *calls* the [Predication Contract](pxint0010PredicationContract): the solver.
 The algorithm we'll use was described in the ["Backtracking" conceptual topic](../devcon/devcon0010MRSSolver).

-To be able to solve an MRS, we first need a way to convert from the MRS text representation to actual Python function calls.
+To be able to solve an MRS, we first need a way to convert from the MRS predicate names to actual Python function calls.
 This section describes how.

 We'll use a simple Python representation that allows easy conversion from a raw MRS document: each predication will be represented by a Python class called `TreePredication` that just records the basic information about the predication: